Random Stories From My Life

 Springtime brings the second, long-awaited installment in the blockbuster Star Wars saga — The Empire Strikes Back.
-And a few months later, there’s the added gift of a TV special, showing the making of the special effects and the film.
+And a few months later, we get the added gift of a TV special, showing the making of the special effects and the film.

 And for the first time, we see how some of the other-worldly sounds for this fantasy sci-fi adventure were created, and the man who created them: